 - Breast cancer.
 It is used:

-- In postmenopausal women with hormone receptor–positive (HR+) and HER2-negative advanced cancer that has not been treated with hormone therapy.
+- Alone in postmenopausal women with hormone receptor–positive (HR+) and HER2-negative advanced cancer that has not been treated with hormone therapy.

-- In postmenopausal women with HR+ advanced cancer that got worse after treatment with hormone therapy.
+- Alone in postmenopausal women with HR+ advanced cancer that got worse after treatment with hormone therapy.

 - With palbociclib or abemaciclib in women with HR+ and HER2-negative advanced or metastatic cancer that got worse after treatment with hormone therapy.

 Fulvestrant is also being studied in the treatment of other types of cancer.